2.1.3 Second Quantization#

 Prompts

 • What is the key difference between first-quantized and second-quantized descriptions of a many-body system?
-Why is the occupation-number representation more natural for identical particles?
+Why does occupation-number representation suit identical particles better?

 • Define the creation operator \(\hat{a}^\dagger\) and annihilation operator \(\hat{a}\).
-How do they act on Fock states for bosons versus fermions?
+Describe their differing actions on Fock states for bosons versus fermions.

 Lecture Notes#